-The world is experiencing a rate of technological change that is moving at an exponential rate.
-And this change is not just the world moving faster – it is accelerating rapidly.
+The world is experiencing technological change that is moving at an exponential rate.
+And this change is not just the world moving faster - it is accelerating rapidly.
 Advancing technology in everything that improves our lives, from the cars we drive, our home appliances and our smart devices, is happening faster than ever before.

 We are getting used to the innovators, the change makers, and those that combine several existing components to create new ways of doing things, and new ways to improve people's lives.

 Drive systems are a key component of most modern devices, appliances and machinery we use today.
 Regardless of size, a drive system used in a robotic or propulsion motor can be complex and can operate multiple motors in a device or appliance to make it function.
 When you are looking for a drive system for your next new product, you'll want to ensure it's going to do everything you need it to do.
 Depending on your product design and the expectations of its use, there are two different drive system options to consider prior to its manufacture.

 Off-the-shelf and custom-made solutions can vary greatly in terms of the level of engineering and manufacturing required in order to complete your project.
 Here we will look at both options to help you to decide which one will best suit your needs.

 When looking for a solution, you may wondering whether or not you can find a motor that fits your requirements.
 What level of efficiency do you need?
 Are factors such as noise, speed and torque important, and how much control do you need?
 These are all considerations to be made and could exist in an OTS solution.